JuanOlaya/Artificial-Intelligence/README.md

 This repository is associated with the subject Artificial Intelligence for Video Games taught in the university [School of Arts and Letters](https://artesyletras.com.co/ingenieria-de-las-artes-digitales/) (Bogotá) by Juan Olaya in the semester 2017.1.

-For this course we use [Unity 3D](https://unity3d.com/) and [Mixamo](https://www.mixamo.com/)...
+For this course we use [Unity 3D](https://unity3d.com/) as game engine and [Mixamo](https://www.mixamo.com/) as 3D animated characters repository

-as VR framework.
-OSVR is able to run on any Android device provided of a gyroscope and accelerometer.
-To check if your Android device is compatible, download the [Cardboard App](https://play.google.com/store/apps/details?id=com.google.samples.apps.cardboarddemo&hl=es_419).
-The following are the components required for the course.

-De manera individual programar en Unity 5 un videojuego RPG (Third Person) utilizando los conceptos de Inteligencia Artificial vistos en clase:
+RPG (Third Person)

 # 1. AI Behaviours for Video games

-Implementación de Non-player character (Personaje autónomo) Pursuing Behavior (Comportamiento de persecución) Attacking Behavior (Comportamiento de ataque) Patrolling Behavior (Comportamiento de patrullaje) Pathfinding (Ruta más corta)
+For this course we developed a third person video with Non-Player Character (NPC) as enemies with following AI Behaviours:

+- Patrolling Behaviour
+- Attacking Behaviour (Kicking or Punching)
+- Pursuing Behaviour (Pathfinding)
+- Return to patrolling when the chase is canceled (Pathfinding)

+For main character and non-player character we implement:
+- Dying Behaviour
+- Shove Reaction

+Pathfinding (Ruta más corta)
 Retorno a Patrolling cuando el enemigo no esté en estado de persecusión.
-Visto en clase Dying Behavior (Comportamiento Moribundo): Para personaje principal y enemigo Jumping (Saltar) : De acuerdo a la información que envié al correo Utilizando Any State: En el personaje principal implementar comportamientos de Ataque.
+Visto en clase (Comportamiento Moribundo): Para personaje principal y enemigo Jumping (Saltar) : De acuerdo a la información que envié al correo Utilizando Any State: En el personaje principal implementar comportamientos de Ataque.
 En mi caso utilicé Kicking (Patada) y Punching (Puñetazo). https://drive.google.com/drive/folders/0B03A1dZhlfGFeTBPdkF1S09tSDg?usp=sharing